 Explore the World’s Largest Open-Air Museum

 Luxor is home to six great temples, and all of them are in close proximity to each other.
-Luxor is also home to several other infamous attractions, including the Valley of Kings and the Valley of Queens, and for this reason, many of our all-inclusive Egypt vacations include spending some time sightseeing in Luxor.
+Luxor is also home to several other infamous attractions, including the Valley of Kings and the Valley of Queens, and for this reason, many of our Egypt vacations include spending some time sightseeing in Luxor.

 Several of our Nile cruises from Luxor to Aswan include a visit to this site, as do several of our Nile cruises from Aswan to Luxor.
 However, the site is not featured in all of our cruises packages, so f you want to visit Medinet Habu and it’s not included in your chosen tour, please inform one of our consultants so that your itinerary can be amended.